i-am-grub/MultiGP_Toolkit/docs/usage/zippyq/index.rst

 .. note::

-    After a race utilizing ZippyQ has been saved - either after running the race or marshaling - the result will be uploaded automatically to MultiGP.
+    After a race utilizing ZippyQ has been saved (either after running the race or marshaling) the result will be uploaded automatically to MultiGP.

 Import ZippyQ Rounds